top of page

 Physical and Chemical Properties

-• Carboxylic acids are polar molecules due to the electronegative oxygen atoms in the carboxyl group, enhancing their solubility in water and other polar solvents, particularly for lower-molecular-weight acids.
+1. Polarity: Carboxylic acids are polar due to the electronegative oxygen atoms, which enhances their solubility in water and other polar solvents, especially for lower-molecular-weight acids.

-• Their acidity is influenced by the substituents' ability to withdraw electrons and the resonance stabilization of the carboxylate ion formed upon deprotonation.
+3. Acidity: As weak acids, they can donate a hydrogen ion (H+).
+Their acidity is influenced by electron-withdrawing substituents and the resonance stabilization of the carboxylate ion upon deprotonation.

-1. Esterification: Reaction with alcohols to form esters and water.
+1. Esterification: React with alcohols to form esters and water.

-2. Reduction: Conversion into primary alcohols or aldehydes.
+2. Reduction: Convert into primary alcohols or aldehydes.

 3. Decarboxylation: Removal of the carboxyl group, releasing carbon dioxide.